locustio/locust/docs/writing-a-locustfile.rst

 =====================

 So far, we've only covered the task scheduling part of a Locust user.
 In order to actually load test a system we need to make HTTP requests.
+To help us do this, each Locust instance gets a :py:attr:`client <locust.core.Locust.client>` attribute which will be an instance of :py:attr:`HttpSession <locust.core.client.HttpSession>` which can be used to make HTTP requests.

 .. autoclass:: locust.core.Locust
     :members: client